isomerpages/moe-yuhuasec/_our-ccas/Uniformed Groups/Boys Brigade.md

 description: ""
 third_nav_title: Uniformed Groups
 ---
 # **Boys' Brigade**
 ![](/images/boys%20brigade%202023.jpg)
 ### Background

 The BB seeks to nurture Youth, based on Christian values to serve and lead.
-The Object of the Boys’ Brigade shall be the advancement of Christ’s Kingdom among Boys and the promotion of habits of Obedience, Reverence, Discipline, Self-Respect, and all that tends towards a true Christian manliness.
+The Object of the Boys’ Brigade shall be the advancement of Christ’s Kingdom among Boys and the promotion of habits of Obedience, Reverence, Discipline, Self-Respect, and all that tends towards a true Christian manliness.&nbsp;

 The 28th Singapore Company, co-sponsored by Jurong Christian Church, was previously based in Shuqun Secondary School and has been in YHSS since 2019.